pyvista/pyvista/doc/api/core/composite.rst

 Composite Datasets
 ==================

-The :class:`pyvista.MultiBlock` class is composite class to hold many data sets which can be iterated over.
+The :class:`pyvista.MultiBlock` class is a composite class to hold many data sets which can be iterated over.

 You can think of MultiBlock like lists or dictionaries as we can